ovlachi/FEND-Project-02/README.md

 ## Introduction

-This is  the second project of Udacity's Front-End Nanodegree program.
-Memory Game is a complete browser-based card matching game (also known as Concentration) that I have built in HTML, CSS and JavaScript.
+This is my second project of Udacity's Front-End Nanodegree program.
+Memory Game is a complete browser-based card matching game (also known as Concentration) that I have built using HTML, CSS and JavaScript and manipulating the DOM.

 * [TheGame ](#TheGame)
 * [Technical](#Technical)